The Private Viewing

 After a few deep breaths I then said, “Okay.
 I guess I’m ready now.”

-Before we opened the door, Ms. Davis explained the tribute video would begin playing once we were inside so we could view it and if anything needs to be changed to let her know before we leave.
+Before we went into the chapel, Ms. Davis explained the tribute video would begin playing once we were inside.

-With that being said, Ronnie opened the door and led me inside.
+Ronnie then opened the door and led me inside.
 Cindy followed.

 I looked down the long aisle and there he was, lying in that black casket with the beautiful spray of red carnations and white carnations with black tips place on top.